gopro/labs/docs/control/motion/README.md

 The motion detection will now always use the mask.pgm, so using motion mask option doesn't do anything.
 To restore to normal motion detection you need to delete the mask.pgm file.

-**Compatibility:** Labs enabled HERO7, HERO8, HERO9, HERO10, HERO11, HERO12, MAX and BONES.
+**Compatibility:** Labs enabled HERO7-13, MAX and BONES.
 Masking fixed on HERO9/10/BONES.

-updated: March 15, 2024
+updated: September 10, 2024

 [More features](..) for Labs enabled cameras